Northern nutcracker: Description

-The spotted nutcracker is a dark brown, broad-winged, short-tailed corvid.
+Northern nutcracker ranges from 32–38 cm in length (from tip of beak to tip of tail) and has a wingspan ranging from 49–53 cm.
+It is a dark brown, broad-winged, short-tailed corvid.
 Body plumage is mid-to-dark chocolate brown, heavily spotted with white on face, neck, mantle and underparts.
 It has a large white loral spot, a white eye-ring, blackish-brown cap extending onto the nape, dark blackish wings with a greenish-blue gloss, all white vent, and dark tail with white corners above and a white terminal band on the undertail.
 In flight, broad wings, white vent and short tail are noticeable; the flight undulating.
-The black bill is slender and rather long, sharply pointed, and varies in size amongst races.
+The black bill is slender to stout and rather long, sharply pointed, and varies in size amongst races.
 The iris, legs and feet are black.

-Nutcrackers range from 32–38 cm in length (from tip of beak to tip of tail) and have a wingspan ranging from 49–53 cm.

-The voice is similar to that of the Eurasian jay and is loud and harsh.
+The voice is loud and harsh, somewhat similar to that of the Eurasian jay but slightly lower pitched and more on a single tone.
 It is described as kraak-kraak-kraak-kraak.

 Behaviour

 Feeding

-The most important food resources for this species are the seeds (pine nuts) of various pines (Pinus sp.), principally the cold-climate (far northern and high altitude) species of white pine (Pinus subgenus Strobus) with large seeds: P. armandii, P. bungeana, P. cembra, P. gerardiana, P. koraiensis, P. parviflora, P. peuce, Siberian dwarf pine|P. pumila, P. sibirica and P. wallichiana.
+The most important food resources for this species are the seeds (pine nuts) of various pines (Pinus sp.), principally the cold-climate (far northern and high altitude) species of white pine (Pinus subgenus Strobus) with large seeds: Swiss pine (P. cembra), Korean pine (P. koraiensis), Japanese white pine (P. parviflora, Macedonian pine (P. peuce), Siberian dwarf pine (P. pumila), and Siberian pine (P. sibirica).
 In some regions, where none of these pines occur, the seeds of spruce (Picea sp.) and hazel nuts (Corylus sp.) form an important part of the diet too.
 The forms that take hazel nuts have thicker bills for cracking their hard shells, with a special ridge on the inside of the bill edge near the base.
 If the shell is too hard, it holds the nut between its feet and hacks at it with its bill like a chisel.

 A special adaptation is found in the tongue of the nutcracker.
-The tip of the tongue forks with two long pointed appendages which are keratinized into nail like surfaces.
+The tip of the tongue forks with two long pointed appendages which are keratinised into nail like surfaces.
 This is thought to help them handle and shell conifer seeds.

-Surplus seed is always stored for later use and it is this species that is responsible for the sowing of new trees of their favoured pines, including the re-establishment of the Swiss pine (Pinus cembra) over large areas in the Alps of central Europe formerly cleared by man.
+Surplus seed is always stored for later use and it is this species that is responsible for the sowing of new trees of their favoured pines, including the re-establishment of the Swiss pine (Pinus cembra) over large areas in the Alps of central Europe where it had formerly been cleared by human overcutting.

-Various insects are also taken, and also small birds, their eggs and nestlings, small rodents and carrion such as roadkills.
+Various insects are also taken, and also small birds, their eggs and nestlings, small rodents and carrion such as roadkill.
 It digs out bumble bee and wasp nests avidly to get at the grubs.